Museum of the Origins of Man

 Material culture: Mousterian.

-Collection Museum of the Origins of Man.
+Collection of the Museum of the Origins of Man.

 clikka per ingrandire l'immagine

-Material culture: upper Paleolithic.
+Material culture: Upper Paleolithic.

 clikka per ingrandire l'immagine